kovacsv/Online3DViewer/README.md

   - Show/hide and zoom to a specific mesh.
   - List materials used by a specific mesh.
   - Show model information (model size, vertex and polygon count).
+  - Show custom properties stored in the model.
 - Export model to various format.
 - Embed viewer in your website.